-It isn’t easy to promote something like a credit card, as it’s extremely challenging to create engaging content.
+Promoting something like a credit card isn’t easy, as it’s extremely challenging to create engaging content.
 So, what did American Express do to promote its brand?
 Rather than promoting the product – Amex Card – they decided to promote the lifestyle.
 Clever move.

 American Express collaborated with influencers to create visually appealing pictures and lead interesting lives.
-In addition, the brand used a “fear of missing out” strategy to motivate its target audience to sign up for the card and experience a luxury lifestyle that American Express can offer.
+In addition, the brand used a “fear of missing out” strategy to motivate its target audience to sign up for the card and experience the luxury lifestyle that American Express can offer.

 This strategy helped American Express to generate 3.7 million engagements per year – yet another demonstration of the ROI of influencer marketing.

 How You Can Measure The ROI Of Influencer Marketing

 Like these brands, you can also implement influencer marketing, generate higher revenue, and increase your reach.
-But are you struggling to calculate the ROI of your influencer marketing campaign?
+But do you need help to calculate the ROI of your influencer marketing campaign?

-Do you want to know more about the ROI of influencer marketing?
+Would you like to know more about the ROI of influencer marketing?
 Check out the infographic by Grin to understand more about the ROI of influencer marketing.

-Brian Mechem is COO and Co-Founder of Grin, a software solution for companies that run influencer marketing programs.
+Brian Mechem is the COO and Co-Founder of Grin, a software solution for companies that run influencer marketing programs.
 Grin’s software powers some of the best influencer programs globally, providing insights on ROI and adding efficiency to the influencer marketing process.

 YouTube Channel: https://www.youtube.com/channel/UCT-3pHQHoSz8zw7bCZxMcRQ